Tuition and Fees Policy and Procedure

 1. Credit Classes

 Credit tuition rates are approved annually by the Board of Trustees.
-Rates are based on one of the following three residency classifications: in-county, out-of-county, or out-of-state.
-Tuition rates for credit classes are listed in the Credit Schedule, in the Academic Catalog, and on the College website at www.frederick.edu.
+Rates are based on one of the following three residency classifications: in-county, out-of-county, or out-of- state.
+Tuition rates for credit classes are listed in the Credit Schedule, in the Academic 2 Tuition and Fees Policy and Procedures Catalog, and on the College website at www.frederick.edu.
 Tuition for credit classes is assessed on a per credit hour basis.

-Students are also charged a consolidated service fee and a student activity fee.
-Fee rates are approved annually by the Board of Trustees.
-Fee rates for credit classes are listed in the Credit Schedule, in the Academic Catalog, and on the College website at www.frederick.edu.
+Students are also charged additional fees approved by the Board of Trustees.
+Tuition and fee rates for credit classes are listed in the Credit Schedule, in the Academic Catalog, and on the College website at www.frederick.edu.

 Some credit classes may require the purchase of additional materials and/or fees associated with the class.
 Please review the Credit Schedule for more information.